-It’s a rainy day Hong Kong today.
-As office workers, students and tourists hit the road armed with umbrellas, the probability of getting pierced in the eye (or mouth or nose) gets higher.
+Imagine it’s a rainy day in Hong Kong today.
+As office workers, students, and tourists hit the road armed with umbrellas, the probability of getting pierced in the eye (or mouth or nose) gets higher.
 It seems proper umbrella etiquette needs to be taught for every purchase of this foul-weather companion, as some people “accidentally” wet others while unwrapping them upon leaving the subway station or alighting the bus.

-Needless to say, it’s not a good idea to stay outdoors during a rainy day in Hong Kong.
+It’s not a good idea to stay outdoors on a rainy day in Hong Kong.
 For example, if you’re taking the tram, you might expect to get wet while rubbing elbows with passengers who don’t bother to wrap their umbrellas as they get in.
 Honestly, there are much fewer things to do: the golf course is closed and hiking trail slippery.
 But there are things you can do, without spending that much – if staying home is not an option.

 Go to the cinema

-Cinema may be one favorite hangouts for Hong Kong people shortly after the weatherman issues the storm signal number 8, a city-wide indication that reporting for work is suspended.
+Cinema may be one favorite hangout for Hong Kong people shortly after the weatherman issues the storm signal number 8, a city-wide indication that reporting for work is suspended.
 Scan the latest movies shown in the city and take a short trip to the nearest cinemas.
-Broadway, MCL, AMC and UA are among the most accessible movie houses in Hong Kong.
-Expect a combination of English, Chinese and other foreign-language film screenings.
-If you prefer high-definition screenings, IMAX is available at iSquare and MegaBox shopping malls.
+Broadway, MCL, AMC, and UA are among the most accessible movie houses in Hong Kong.
+Expect a combination of English, Chinese, and other foreign-language film screenings.
+If you prefer high-definition projections, IMAX is available at iSquare and MegaBox shopping malls.

 Go to the skating rink